codegouvfr/react-dsfr/README.md

 Add these three scripts to your `package.json`:

 <pre class="language-json" data-title="package.json"><code class="lang-json">"scripts": {
-<strong>    "postinstall": "copy-dsfr-to-public",
+<strong>    "postinstall": "react-dsfr copy-static-assets",
-</strong><strong>    "predev": "only-include-used-icons",
+</strong><strong>    "predev": "react-dsfr optimize-css",
-</strong><strong>    "prebuild": "only-include-used-icons"
+</strong><strong>    "prebuild": "react-dsfr optimize-css"
 </strong>}
 </code></pre>

-For you information, scripts logs can be silenced using the argument `--silent`.
+For your information, command logs can be silenced using the argument `--silent`.

 Trigger the execution of the postinstall script by running: